Did Kim Kardashian Just Call Out Blac Chyna For Breaking Her NDA Agreement?

 If all this is true, it’s not just evidence that the Kardashians are an operation run as tightly as a massive tech company; it means that the family might have positioned Blac Chyna to be in a situation where she can’t say anything at all.

-But the Kardashian PR machine is moving swiftly: A cursory glance around the internet will show you just how the narrative about Blac Chyna and Rob Kardashian has been swiftly moving in a direction favoring Rob and his family: an Us Weekly story claims he felt “embarrassed” by his actions, but he was also “duped” by Blac Chyna.
+But the Kardashian PR machine is moving swiftly: A cursory glance around the internet will show you just how the narrative about Blac Chyna and Rob Kardashian has been swiftly moving in a direction favouring Rob and his family: a Us Weekly story claims he felt “embarrassed” by his actions, but he was also “duped” by Blac Chyna.

 Advertisement